The WNC Desk · North Carolina

 The thread through all three is money

 The commitment law adds no funding, though the state put more than $800 million into mental health in an earlier cycle.§ The camping ban sends nothing to the counties that would enforce it.
-Only the parking repeal costs nothing, because it works by removing a rule rather than spending a dollar.
+Only the parking repeal costs the state nothing, because it works by removing a rule rather than spending a dollar.
 Where the state's dollars did go this year, on housing, Helene, and a Medicaid food-and-housing pilot, is its own story.
 A state can order treatment and ban a tent.
 Neither one builds a bed.

 The bottom line